Summer Care of Your Garden

 - Firstly remove any old or dead plants and weeds, ensuring that any diseased winter crops are removed from the property and kept out of the compost bin – this is so you do not re-infect your summer crops.

-- Apply a generous layer of Daltons Enriched Compost, Daltons Garden TimeTM Compost or Daltons Big Value Blood & Bone and thoroughly dig it into the soil, working it in to 1.5 spade depth.
+- Apply a generous layer of Daltons Enriched Compost, Daltons Garden TimeTM Compost or Daltons Big Value Blood & Bone and thoroughly dig it into the soil, working it in to approximately 1.5 spades deep.
 This ensures the soil has been fully aerated, improving the organic matter, nutrient content and microbial activity.

 - If growing in raised planters or gardens, fill up the area with Daltons Premium Garden Mix.
 Water thoroughly prior to planting (see Water Management on page 2).